MelodicDevelopment/azure-work-management/README.md

 ![AWM Interface](https://i.postimg.cc/ncDHqpPb/screenshot-2.png)

+### Update 1.0.9

+_Support for onpremise installations_: There is now a setting available to change the base url of your Azure DevOps host.

+_Add ID to work items In tree view_: The id of the task is now included in the tree view.

+_Settings used in url should be URL Encoded_: The organization, project, and team settings are now url encoded.

 ### Update 1.0.4

 You can now view back logs as well as boards!
 They will load below the Boards section and load all the work items in those back logs.